By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Humberside airport accident claims.

 Airports cannot be made to pay compensation if the person who was hurt in the accident caused the accident themselves and there is no proof that the airport was negligent.
 Compensation also cannot be paid if there is no proof that the claimant actually suffered physical or mental harm.
 Compensation can be awarded for a delayed or cancelled flight, or for luggage that has been lost, stolen or damaged, but that is not the type of accident claim this guide is dealing with.
-For advice on claiming compensation for a delayed flight, click here,
+For advice on claiming compensation for a flight delay, click here.

-Personal injury claims can also be made in the even that you suffer an accident which isn’t your fault during your flight, although in these cases the claim would be made against the airline or the company responsible for your flight.
+Personal injury claims can also be made in the event that you suffer an accident that isn’t your fault during your flight, although in these cases the claim would be made against the airline or the company responsible for your flight.
 The international Montreal convention means that these organisations can be liable.

 - Having a slip, trip or fall caused by the state of the floor in the airports terminal buildings or the state of its pavements and car parks.